 “It is concerning that in our region’s thriving economy, with more vehicles than ever on our roadways, that a growing percentage of drivers are uninsured, breaking the law and imposing higher costs on insured drivers,” Northwest Insurance Council president Kenton Brine said.
 “For insured drivers, it is important to know about this risk, and to know there is affordable, available insurance coverage to help you avoid the cost of injuries or damages caused by uninsured or underinsured drivers.”

-With these statistics showing how many uninsured drivers are on Washington's roadways, it's important to protect yourself in the event of an accident with one of these drivers.
+With these statistics showing how many uninsured drivers are on Washington's roadways, it's important to protect yourself in the event of a vehicle accident with one of these drivers.
 Davis Law Group, P.S., the premiere personal injury law firm in Washington state, encourages drivers to purchase as much insurance coverage as they can afford.

 Types Of Uninsured Motorist Coverage